fcarran/DevResources/README.md

 ## The Ultimate Terminal

 The default terminal is... fine.
 But it could be so much better.
-If you're in the tech world, you're probably already using something different, whether that be Hyper, of the default app.
+If you're in the tech world, you're probably already using something different, whether that be Hyper, or the default app.
 My personal choice is iTerm2 (already installed thanks to the handy dandy Brewfile).

-iTerm2 is great on it's own, with it's fancy broadcasting to all panes and customizability, but the default shell is not.
+iTerm2 is great on it's own, with it's fancy broadcasting to all panes and ability to [sync](https://shyr.io/blog/sync-iterm2-configs) settings across devices, but the default shell is not.
 Enter [oh-my-zsh](https://ohmyz.sh)!